Stone Worktops

 We are here to help.
 Private clients and interior designers are welcome to browse our materials, discuss the details of the project and plan the templating and fitting.

-For more information feel free to contact our team.
-Call 01474 526 074
+For more information feel free to contact our team for more information.

 If you have a question that’s not answered below call or email and we can answer any questions you may have.